guven-191307058/Phishing-Email-Detection-System-/README.md

    ⭐ Spelling Correction: The SpellChecker library checks and calculates the rate of spelling errors in the email text, which is an important feature for phishing detection.

-   ⭐ Noise Removal: Regular expressions (re module) help to remove unnecessary characters and patterns like multiple spaces, special symbols, or encoded content.
+   ⭐ Removing Unwanted Characters: Regular expressions (re module) help to remove unnecessary characters and patterns like multiple spaces, special symbols, or encoded content.

 📍 Feature Extraction: